odupree1988/Professional-Readme-Generator/README.md

 ---

 ## Installation
-After cloning the repository run 'npm init' as well as 'npm install inquirer' in order to use the application.
+After cloning the repository, run 'npm init' as well as 'npm install inquirer' in order to use the application.

 ---